Sports Coach Logo Sports Coach Training Principles Fitness Components

 • The foundation of the diet should include foods high in unprocessed carbohydrates, such as whole-grain bread and cereals.

-• Water is a wonderful fluid choice for athletes.
+• Water is an excellent fluid choice for athletes.

-Any type of lifestyle change is complex, and it will have its drawbacks.
-A support network of some kind is a key element of the trip, whether you are a pro athlete or somebody looking to get fit and healthy.
+Any lifestyle change is complex and will have drawbacks.
+A support network is a key element of the trip, whether you are a pro athlete or somebody looking to get fit and healthy.

 Page Reference